 We’ve seen a sharp shift in priorities.
 According to The State of CRM, now only 26% of survey respondents said total cost of ownership is an important consideration, versus 51% for trust and security, and 47% for work-from-anywhere connectivity.
 This shift speaks in part to market conditions (hello, global pandemic) that have precipitated new priorities, but also to the maturity of the CRM systems marketplace.
 Secure, flexible, and resilient systems support improved value.
 This shifts the conversation from total cost of ownership to the positive value of opportunity.

-A key research finding was learning how critical an organization’s CRM system is for supporting business resiliency.
+A key research finding was learning how critical an organisation’s CRM system is for supporting business resiliency.
 The majority of executives (57%) reported struggling to maintain good customer experiences (CX) with the shift to remote work because their CRM system/s were not well-integrated or accessible.
 Employees can’t easily access the tools they need to maintain the same level of customer engagement.

 Employees tend to agree with the difficulty of creating good CX remotely.
 They reported struggling with information access challenges (40%), productivity challenges (49%), and communicating and coordinating effectively with colleagues (54%).

-81% of executives said that in the next three to five years, they expect CRM system usage to expand beyond sales and service/support.
+"81% of executives said that in the next three to five years, they expect CRM system usage to expand beyond sales and service/support."